bwprice/apscale_blast_local/README.md

 Apscale-blast uses pre-compiled databases.
 These databases will be tested and should prevent user-error.
 However, custom databases can also be created using the <i> database_creator.py </i> script (soon available here).

-The Pre-compiled databases are available under the following [server](https://seafile.rlp.net/d/754a25aa76e44b2381b6/).
+The pre-compiled databases are available under the following [server](https://seafile.rlp.net/d/754a25aa76e44b2381b6/).
+The pre-compiled databases will be updated regularly.

 IMPORTANT: Please cite the used database accordingly!